hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 Do all the steps in the [begginers guide](http://docs.slackware.com/slackware:beginners_guide) and also follow the link to [localisation](http://docs.slackware.com/slackware:localization), as you can do useful things like get the '£' sign working permanently on a UK keyboard in `X`.

 The only thing I want to add to the steps in these guides is to follow the advice in the comments of `/etc/profile.d/lang.sh` and not enable UTF-8 for the locale.
-I experienced strange behaviour with some applications, e.g., `xpdf` failed to load some PDFs.
+I experienced strange behaviour with some applications, e.g., `xpdf` failing to load some PDFs.
 If, however, UTF-8 is essential to your system then you can still get the problem apps to load by launching them with `C` locale like this:

 ```
 LANG=C xpdf